Core project team

 Andy is responsible for overseeing the implementation of co-design, Jisc’s new approach to innovation.
 Co-design has been designed to ensure that Jisc innovation work is more closely aligned with customer priorities and to deliver the new products and services that customers need.
 Co-design does this by ensuring that Jisc’s customers are closely involved in shaping and delivering projects.
 Andy also manages the team who are responsible for managing the projects which will deliver these new products and services.

-Myles has been working in Higher Education (HE) for eighteen years.
-The last eight years have been at Jisc, firstly as a Programme manager overseeing a diverse portfolio across the entire programme lifecycle with over 60 institutional projects.
+Myles has been working in Higher Education (HE) for more than twenty years.
+The last decade has been at Jisc, firstly as a Programme manager overseeing a diverse portfolio across the entire programme lifecycle with over 60 institutional projects.
 Most recently he became a Co-design manager at Jisc, essentially designing new services for Jisc members.
 He works with a wide range of individuals, professional associations and organisations representing key HE staff with the aim of bringing the benefits of technology to bear in the enterprise area (essentially running the university as a business).
 In 2010 he worked with colleagues to develop the Jisc Business Intelligence (BI) Infokit, an online resource offering practical advice and guidance for those wishing to undertake BI in a higher educational setting.
 Later he contracted and oversaw eleven institutionally based projects as they used the resource, developing their own in house BI capability.
 He is currently co-project managing this initiative with Nicola Phelps and sees this as the next big step toward helping a wide range of people to accruing the benefits BI can bring and impacting positively on their daily working practices.
 He likes to apply the three U’s to his work, striving to ensure that outputs are Useful, Usable and Used.
 He has a background in e-Learning and an MSc in Information Management.
 The first ten years of his career were at Loughborough University exploring e-Learning and e-Assessment systems and developing and supporting new services.